One of our guiding principles is to uphold broad and fair representation from our members, large and small, and from all around the world.

 The purpose of the Similarity Check Advisory Group is to provide Crossref with policy and technical advice on changes and improvements to the Crossref Similarity Check service.
 The group is comprised of Crossref members, all of whom are active users of Similarity Check.
 The Similarity Check Advisory Group is lead by a Chair and a Crossref Facilitator, who together help to develop meeting agendas, lead discussions and outline group actions in an effort to help drive service improvements.

 The Books Advisory Group serves as a resource for Crossref and its participants to surface, discuss and make progress on metadata and workflow issues unique to book publishers.
 The group comprises Crossref members and nonmembers, and is led by a Chair and Crossref staff facilitators.
-What we’re working on In 2018, the group is focused on: Best practice for books.
-This guide has had some recent revisions and work on it will continue into 2019.
+What we’re working on In 2019, the group is focused on: Reviewing book and chapter types in our metadata schema, as well as books representation in JSON outputs.

 Distributed Usage Logging collaboration The Distributed Usage Logging working group is the community group driving the Distributed Usage Logging project, a planned initiative between COUNTER, Crossref members, and scholarly technology & service providers.
 This group is exploring how to provide a peer-to-peer channel for the secure exchange and processing of COUNTER-compliant private usage records from hosting platforms to publishers.
 This will allow members to capture usage across a distributed environment.